Hi guys, welcome to this info-packed piece on how to become a cosmetic nurse.

 More so, you have your integrity to defend.

-If you bring your reputation into disrepute, no matter the number of certifications or education you have, people will avoid you like the plague.
+If you bring your reputation into disrepute, no matter the number of certifications or education, people will avoid you like the plague.